Battery Guide

 • 9.6V

 If you cannot see a voltage, count the number of cells in the battery pack.
-Most emergency lighting cells are 1.2V each, so:
+Most emergency lighting cells are 1.2V each.

 Common capacities include: